-These are examples of some of the topics the residents learn and discuss together, facilitated by Dr Fishman, within the confines of a confidential, safe space.
+These are examples of some of the topics the residents learn and discuss together within the confines of a confidential, safe space.
 Other topics include gratitude, resilience, happiness, and the residents are encouraged to suggest new topics.
 Guest speakers have included a professional executive coach Melissa Merres and BMC Employee Assistance Clinician, Beth Milaszewski, with more planned in the coming year.
 Each session begins with a wellness check-in to stimulate conversation.
 For example: What are you grateful for today?

 In addition to the curriculum, Dr Fishman directs the COBRA (Coaching Opposes Burnout in Radiology) Coaching program for residents.
 Physician burnout remains an epidemic, which affects the majority of practicing radiologists.
 There are numerous drivers of burnout, including individual and organizational factors.
 Varied interventions have been considered to promote physician wellness and engagement, with few successful or generalizable across and between organizations.
 Residents are particularly at risk for burnout, in part due to the high stress training with limited emotional support.
 Not only can burnout result in medical error, but contributes to higher rates of depression, anxiety, substance use disorder, and suicide in physicians relative to the general public.
 Therefore, focusing on the emotional and psychological needs of all radiologists, and particularly the residents, is critical to future self-care, engagement, and optimal patient care.